 The Phoenix Suns Have Signed An NBA Veteran For The Rest Of The Season

+The Suns Signed A Former Top-10 Pick For The Rest Of The season

 The Phoenix Suns have signed center Bismack Biyombo for the remainder of the season, and the announcement from the team can be seen embedded below.

-Clearly, he played well, and the Suns made the move to keep him for the remainder of the season.
+Biyombo played in three games for the Suns on a 10-day contract, and clearly played well enough for the Suns to keep him aboard for the rest of the year.

-The 29-year-old was the seventh overall pick in the 2011 NBA Draft by the Bobcats, and is in his 11th NBA season.

 The Suns are coming off of a trip to the NBA Finals last season, and are 31-9, which is the best record in the entire NBA.